Baba Hari Dass: Later events and death

-In 16 October 2013, after physical examination, it was announced by his medical team that Baba Hari Dass "had a dramatic neurological change that has affected his mobility, stamina, and expression", and "his physicians have conducted all appropriate tests and have not found any treatable cause."
+In 16 October 2013, after a physical examination, it was announced by his medical team that Baba Hari Dass "had a dramatic neurological change that has affected his mobility, stamina, and expression", and "his physicians have conducted all appropriate tests and have not found any treatable cause."
 At that time he discontinued his regular activities of teaching classes of Vedanta, Yoga Sutras, Bhagavad Gita, or attending ceremonial events.
 He did not resume his regular teaching schedule afterwards.
 He died in peace in hospice care at 10:32 a.m. on 25 September 2018, in Bonny Doon, near Santa Cruz, California.
 He was known and admired by local community.
 "He took his vow of perpetual silence in 1952, which he kept until his passing...
 Tuesday morning, a cremation ceremony was organized at Santa Cruz Memorial.
 It didn't take long before hundreds of people began lining up to pay their respects" (Register Pajaronian, 27 September 2018).

 The Santa Cruz Sentinel published a front-page obituary titled "Silent monk Baba Hari Dass, who inspired thousands at the Mount Madonna Center, dies at 95":

 Baba Hari Dass, the spiritual leader and silent monk who inspired thousands out of the Mount Madonna Center north of Watsonville, died Tuesday morning in his Bonny Doon home.
 He was 95 [...] he taught yoga and meditation out of the Watsonville retreat center and school after moving to the U.S. from India in 1971.
 Babaji took a vow of silence in 1952, conversing only through his writings and a small chalkboard from which he would dispense terse-yet-profound utterances to those who sought his advice.
 Asked once by a Sentinel reporter to describe himself, he wrote simply, "I am what people see me as."
 Asked how should one live a good life, he would reportedly respond, "Work honestly, meditate every day, meet people without fear, and play."